 While the move to ban beer is arguably less significant than the mass terminations, it does hint at a new WeWork normal post-Neumann.

 - WeWork is a commercial real estate company providing shared workspaces for tech start-ups and other enterprise services.
 Once valued at $47 billion, the company became embroiled in controversy and was acquired for the more modest sum of $8 billion.

-- WeWork company culture promoted excessive spending, long working hours, and partying.
+- WeWork’s company culture promoted excessive spending, long working hours, and partying.
 CEO Adam Neumann was accused of being a toxic and bizarre leader who made wild, baseless, and sexist claims about himself and his employees.
-Company IPO documents show he was apparently unaware of the consequences or magnitude of his actions.
+Company IPO documents show he was unaware of the consequences or magnitude of his actions.

 - WeWork’s business model was built on complex arrangements between the company and its landlords.
-There were also several conflicts of interest between Neumann and WeWork which provided the impetus for the failed IPO and significant devaluation that would follow.
+There were also several conflicts of interest between Neumann and WeWork, which provided the impetus for the failed IPO and significant devaluation that would follow.